RaymondWang987/NVDS/README.md

 ## 🎯 Evaluations on VDW Test Set
 + Applying for the VDW test set.

   Please refer to our [VDW official website](https://raymondwang987.github.io/VDW/) for data usage, download, and applications.
 If your application is approved by us, you can download and put the VDW test set in a certain folder.
 Here we take `/xxx/vdw_test` as an example.
 The VDW test set contains 90 videos with 12,622 frames.
 For each video (e.g., `/xxx/vdw_test/000008/`), the test set is organized as follows.
-The `left` or `right` folders contain the RGB video frames of left and right views, while gt folders for disparity annotations and mask folders for valid masks.
+The `left` or `right` folders contain the RGB video frames of left and right views, while gt folders are for disparity annotations and mask folders for valid masks.
   ```
   /xxx/vdw_test/000008/
       ├── left/